iambaim/uit-inf-2202-15-assignment-3/README.md

 ## Download some data

-A quick'n'dirty script for downloading a few GB of WARC/WET data can be found in `script/download.py` (requires *aws cli tools* to be installed).
+A quick'n'dirty script for downloading a few GB of WARC/WET data can be found in `script/download-{warc/wet}.py` (requires *aws cli tools* to be installed).

+For those without an AWS account can use the `script/download-{warc/wet}-https.py` scripts instead.

 ## Compile and test